pre-eth/adam/README.md

 The last step makes use of the same quarter rounding functions used by the ChaCha derived BLAKE2b hash function.
 These are designed to operate on 16 blocks of 64-bit integers, so they seamlessly integrate with ADAM's operations.
-2 rounds are applied per S-Box on columns and diagonal groups of 4.
+2 rounds are applied per 16 integer block on columns and diagonal groups of 4.

 And with that, the user now has a pool of 256 cryptographically generated random numbers, which can be retrieved and used upon will!

 Bit shifting is used to satisfy arbitrary precision needs from the user.
-The number is updated after the right shift, so the original isn't retained.
-Once a number has been completely used, the buffer "regenerates" from the surrounding tables and fills in the location with a new value.
+The number is zeroed out after the right shift, so the original isn't retained.

 # TESTS